Xilinx/XRT/src/runtime_src/doc/toc/platforms.rst

 -------------

 XRT Linux kernel driver *xocl* binds to user physical function.
-User physical function provides access to Shell components responsible for non privileged operations.
-It also provides access to compute units in DFX partition. xocl driver is organized into subdevices and handles the following functionality which are exercised using well-defined APIs in ``xrt.h`` header file.
+User physical function provides access to Shell components responsible for **non privileged** operations.
+It also provides access to compute units in user partition. xocl driver is organized into subdevices and handles the following functionality which are exercised using well-defined APIs in ``xrt.h`` header file.

 * Device memory topology discovery and device memory management.
 The driver provides well-defined abstraction